ihmeuw/vivarium_research/docs/source/gbd2020_models/causes/measles/index.rst

   - There is no difference in all cause mortality rates between the population susceptible to measles and the population recovered from measles
   - The prevalence of the recovered state for a given age group is equal to the average between the upper and lower bound of that age group
-  - There are no recovered cases of measles prior to an age of 28 days
+  - There are no recovered cases of measles prior to an age of 6 months

 .. list-table:: Transition Data
    :widths: 10 10 10 30 30